ivanmu-1/Excel-Portfolio-/Automated Customer Invoice System/HOW_I_BUILT_THIS.md

 End Sub
 ```

-### 3.5 Email Invoice as PDF
+### 3.6 Email Invoice as PDF
-* Used VBA macros to automatically attach the generated PDF to an email.
-* Configured Outlook to open a new email draft with the invoice attached.
-* Included a predefined subject and message for consistency.
+* Used VBA macros to automatically attach the generated PDF to an email and configured Outlook to open a new email draft with predefined subject and message for consistency.

 **VBA Code:**
 ```vba